-Jesus, who was with the Father in the beginning, says that way mankind can approach God (remember, I'm not talking about some universal notion of God, I'm referring to Yahweh, the God of the Jews of the bible).
+Jesus, who was with the Father in the beginning, says that he is the only way mankind can approach God (remember, I'm not talking about some universal notion of God, I'm referring to Yahweh, the God of the Jews of the bible).

 We are given the power of choice, which should tell all others in this world that sometimes we choose to be by ourselves or to get our own way.